mp-se/stirplate/README.md

 * V2 - Input  - Activate remote control (if = 1, it will use V3 to control the speed)
 * V3 - Input  - Remote Fan Power in %
 * V4 - Output - Version string
+* V5 - Output - Temp sensor in C (if no tempsensor attached it will return 0)
+* V6 - Output - Temp sensor in F (if no tempsensor attached it will return 32)

 ![Screenshot from Blynk](img/blynk.png)